KianoJ/WSL-as-development-environnement/README.md

 ## What is WSL ?

 WSL stand for `Windows Subsystem for Linux`.
-It allows to use the Linux kernel and terminal inside Windows.
+It allows to use the Linux terminal inside Windows.

 ### What's the point of using that ?